-One of the most effective means of driving competition within a subsidised market whilst leaving discretion with the end user is a voucher system.
-Essentially payments are made or rebates given to targeted customers to offset the cost of telecommunication services.
-The benefit of the system is that it leaves the choice of service and provider in the hands of customers allowing the forces of the competitive market to ensure service delivery.
-There are also important equity advantages from this type of approach that allow it to be targeted at areas most in need of services such as remote schooling, health services and commerce.
-Services would remain subject to current legislative price caps to reduce the risk of collusion.
-The system currently operates effectively in Scandinavia and in the Victorian power and gas markets.
+The benefit of the system is that it leaves the choice of service and provider in the hands of end users allowing market forces to ensure service delivery.
+There are also important equity advantages from this type of approach that allow it to be targeted at areas most in need of services such as remote schooling, health services and commerce with limited risk of cross subsidisation.
+Services would remain subject to current legislative price caps to reduce the risk of collusion and effective administration of the Part XIC access regime would assist providers that could attract sufficient market support to provide services via pre existing infrastructure.
+The voucher/rebate system currently operates effectively in Scandinavia and in the Victorian power and gas markets.